MicrosoftDocs/win32/desktop-src/WhatsNew/b--new-for-windows-7-.md

 ---
-Description: 'The following API elements are new for Windows 7 and Windows Server 2008 R2.' ms.assetid: '490f8577-b7fe-4dca-ba98-cde22660b888'
+Description: The following API elements are new for Windows 7 and Windows Server 2008 R2. ms.assetid: 490f8577-b7fe-4dca-ba98-cde22660b888
-title: 'B (New for Windows 7)'
+title: B (New for Windows 7)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # B (New for Windows 7)